 For the moment, you can only use the module on our Managed WordPress environment which comes with a personal WP assistant.
-All tweaks are done on the server level for faster performance and as such you can talk them over with your personal assistant and he/she can create a custom filter sets for your websites afterwards.
+All google page speed optimization tweaks are done on the server level for faster performance and as such you can talk them over with your personal assistant and he/she can create a custom filter sets for your websites afterwards.

 After we announce the PageSpeed’s module implementation on our shared environment, we will have another guide how to easily control the filters in your shared account.

 I hope you found all this information useful.
-We would love to hear your thoughts or questions on the subject in the comments below.
+We would love to hear your thoughts or questions on the subject of google page speed optimization and WordPress optimization in the comments below.
 Feel free to also share this article with anyone that might be interested in or in need of website optimization.